 - On Linux, run the command:

 sudo mv profile.ovpn /etc/openvpn/client.conf.

 Where do I need to use the VPN?

-A VPN connection is required to access the Big Data Lab from off-campus and throughout the campus, except from lab computers in Adams Hall, Weed Hall, Weller Hall, and C.V.
+A VPN connection is required to access VMs in the Big Data Lab from off-campus and throughout the campus, except from lab computers in Adams Hall, Weed Hall, and C.V.
 Starr.
-This means you must use the VPN to access the Big Data Lab from the Open Access Labs and Dorm rooms.
-Please note, you do not need to use the CSVPN if you have access through HUVPN.
+This means you must use the VPN to access the Big Data Lab from the Open Access Labs, Dorm rooms, and devices connected to eduroam.
+Please note, you do not need to use this VPN if you already use HUVPN.

 Who may use the VPN?

-The VPN is for majors or minors in Computer Science, students in Information Systems & Business Analytics (ISBA), and faculty.
+The VPN is for students and faculty in Computer Science and Information Systems & Business Analytics (ISBAN).

 Help!
 I can't get the VPN to work.

 Please refer to the troubleshooting tips on the help page.